Orion2323/CaesarCipher/README.md

   2/21:
   - Able to use multi-character string as a key for encryption and decryption
-  - Able to use multiple strings as a key for encryption and decryption
+  - Able to use multiple strings as a key for encryption and decryption 2/22:
+  - Turned encryption and decryption into separate objects
+  - Turned new char generation into an object